 If you travel to Toronto for any length of time, this is a necessary stop!
-The massive museum has everything!
-Exhibitions from all over the world.
-Interactive and educational displays.
-Art, culture, and natural history.
+The massive museum has everything and exhibitions from all over the world.
+Interactive and educational displays, Art, culture, and natural history it’s all here.
 Any holiday in Toronto simply has to include a trip to ROM!

 Whatever you’re interested in, this museum will have it.
 There are over 30 galleries!

 Grab a map and stroll through the exhibitions, discovering new things about the natural world, and art you’ve never imagined.
 Some of the best galleries in the museum explore African art and ancient civilization, Roman art and culture, the age of dinosaurs, and Chinese sculpture!
 There is simply so much to see.

 At this carefully curated museum, cultural heritage is explored, delving into the greatest civilizations in history.
 The diversity of life is contrasted with human similarities across time and place.
 It’s an adventure!

 Insider Tip: Since there’s so much to see here, we suggest you dedicate a solid 4-hours to exploring the exhibitions!
 Choose the ones that look best to you, and don’t dawdle!
 There’s a lot to see, but we’ll make sure your Toronto itinerary fits perfectly.